adib/BSAudioLightController/README.md

 ## Setup

 1. Add TimeLightTester as a subproject of your Xcode project.
-2. Add everything inside the `AudioLightController` to your target.
+2. Add everything inside the `AudioLightController` folder to your target.

 ## Usage